ethanjli/phyllo-cpp/README.md

 Phyllo provides a specification for high-throughput + reliable + asynchronous message exchange between exactly two (2) peers.
 Phyllo also provides a specification for applications to communicate with each other across a pair of hosts (which may be either an embedded device or a regular computer) or distributed across multiple hosts.

-Phyllo-cpp is a reference implementation in C++11 as a library for use on Arduino-compatible embedded systems such as the Arduino Due and Teensy.
+Phyllo-cpp is a reference implementation in C++11 as a library for use on Arduino-compatible embedded systems such as the Arduino Due, Arduino Nano Every, and Teensy.
 The library can be used on extremely constrained embedded systems (8-bit microcontrollers with as little as 2 kB of RAM) such as the Arduino Uno and Arduino Micro, though with tighter constraints on data payload size.

 ## Design